 Ad hoc Committees shall:

-Be established by the AGM or the Board, with defined terms of reference that include a reporting structure and a timeline for the Committee.
+Be established by the membership at the AGM or by the Board, with defined terms of reference that include a reporting structure and a timeline for the Committee;

-Be chaired by a full member of RTAM.
+Be chaired by a full member of RTAM;

-Be governed, generally, by Policies 9.02 d) e), 9.03, 9.04, 9.05 and 9.06.
+Be governed, generally, by the rules outlined under Section 9 of this Policy Manual; and

 Be in effect until the next AGM or until the work of the committee is complete.

+9.09 RTAM Ownership

+Results/reports from any task assigned to and carried out by a committee on behalf of RTAM, shall become the domain of RTAM and filed with the office.
+Where appropriate, such results/reports shall be appended to the committee’s operating guide.

-SECTION 10 – RTAM CHAPTERS
+SECTION 10 – RTAM CHAPTERS AND SPECIAL INTEREST GROUPS

-10.01 Chapter Organization
+10.01 Chapter and Special Interest Group Organization

-Any group of members of RTAM may, with the consent of the Board, organize and establish a local Chapter for the advancement of the objectives of RTAM.

-Terms of Reference (if applicable)
+Chapters and Special Interest Groups may be organized pursuant to the Bylaws of the Corporation.

+A Chapter may be formed to represent groups of members based on geographical location or regions, while a Special Interest Group may be formed to represent groups of members based on demographic or specific interests.

+Where a group of members wishes to organize a Chapter or Special Interest Group, they may submit a request to the Membership, Chapters and Special Interest Group Committee for a Chapter Formation information package, including sample constitution.

+To have a Chapter or Special Interest Group considered at an RTAM AGM, the group of members must prepare and submit a proposal package to the Membership, Chapters and Special Interest Group Committee for consideration.
+The Proposal Package shall include:

+A list of retired teachers’ signatures, indicating their interest in the formation of a Chapter or Special Interest Group;

+The name of the proposed Chapter or Special Interest Group and a copy of the proposed Terms of Reference constitution and bylaws (if applicable);

+Names of the interim executive officers and Chapter or Special Interest Group members;

+The frequency of meetings; and

+The Membership, Chapters and Special Interest Group Committee shall include all proposal packages, as well as the Committee's recommendation on the proposals, in its annual report to RTAM membership.

-RTAM will reimburse Chapters’ expenses for an honorarium up to $100.00 if they engage an Indigenous Elder to give a Blessing or Acknowledgement, at the Chapter’s AGM, regarding the Calls to Action from the Truth and Reconciliation Commission and/or the Report on the Missing and Murdered Women and Children at the Chapter’s Annual General Meeting.
+RTAM will reimburse Chapters or Special Interest Groups expenses for an honorarium up to $100.00 if they engage an Indigenous Elder to give a Blessing or Acknowledgement, at the Chapter's or Special Interest Group's first annual general meeting, regarding the Calls to Action from the Truth and Reconciliation Commission and/or the Report on the Missing and Murdered Women and Children at the Chapter’s or Special Interest Group's annual general meeting.

-RTAM will provide, upon request, a Chapter Formation information package, including a sample constitution, upon request.

-10.02 Aims and Objectives of a Chapter
+10.02 Aims and Objectives of a Chapter or Special Interest Group

-The aims and objectives of a Chapter shall be to:
+The aims and objectives of a Chapter or Special Interest Group shall be to:

-Support the objectives and goals of RTAM.
+Support the objectives and goals of RTAM;

-Provide for its members opportunities to meet socially with colleagues.
+Provide for its members opportunities to meet socially with colleagues;

-Promote for its members participation in stimulating, meaningful, creative and age appropriate activities designed for whole-person development.
+Promote for its members participation in stimulating, meaningful, creative and age appropriate activities designed for whole-person development;

-Provide for its members, information relative to RTAM services.
+Provide for its members, information relative to RTAM services;

-Communicate to its members RTAM priorities and activities.
+Communicate to its members RTAM priorities and activities;

-Communicate the needs of its members to the RTAM Board.
+Communicate the needs of its members to the RTAM Board;

-Support RTAM in the development of strategies for the improvement of the economic well-being of its members.
+Support RTAM in the development of strategies for the improvement of the economic well-being of its members;

-Enhance the quality of life of its members.
+Enhance the quality of life of its members;

-Encourage members to stand for election to the RTAM Board or its committees.
+Encourage members to stand for election to the RTAM Board or its committees; and

+Perform such other duties as the Board may assign.

 10.03 Bylaws Terms of Reference and Constitution